zBritva/PowerBI-visuals-docs/docs/concepts/filter-api.md

 let values = [
     [
-        // the first value tuple(aka value vector) that the filter will pass through {
+        // the 1st column combination value (aka column tuple/vector value) that the filter will pass through {
             value: "Team1" // the value for `Team` column of `DataTable` table },